Vessel monitoring system: Northeast Atlantic

 NEAFC participated as an observer in, a project funded by the EU to use satellite radar images to validate VMS information and to complement and optimise surveillance tasks.
 NEAFC decided, based on the results of the EU-funded IMPAST (Improving Fisheries Monitoring By Integrating Passive and Active Satellite Technologies), to deploy a Vessel Detection System (VDS) in several coastal states.

 NEAFC also participated in the EU-funded SHEEL (Secure and Harmonized European Electronic Logbook) and CEDER (Catch, Effort and Discard Estimate in Real-time) projects, which may lead to direct electronic reporting of real-time catch data.
+Trackwell is the VMS, ERS and FLUX provider to NEAFC.

 Pacific Islands

 The FFA has 16 country members and one territory member from the western and central Pacific region.
 It is based in Honiara, Solomon Islands.
 While the FFA proper was formed over 20 years ago, VMS operation began in late 1997, covering the EEZs of 16 South Pacific countries.

 FFA VMS is expected to cover 2000+ vessels, transmitting via Inmarsat-C and reporting every 4 hours.
+The Vessel Monitoring System is provided by Trackwell.